-We now head for to the beautiful Brazilian coast where we camp at the colonial village of Parati.
+We now head for the beautiful Brazilian coast where we camp in the colonial village of Paraty.
 Here the steep jungled mountains seem to leap into a sea filled with hundreds of islands and jutting peninsulas.
 Mobile one-man bars wander the cobbled streets mixing up caipirinhas to cool down weary travellers returning from the islands.
 The place is quite simply idyllic!

 Bank Details for Direct Transfers

 Please use your full name as a reference when paying by direct transfer.